wanderview/wanderview.github.com/source/_posts/2018-04-06-clients-api-in-firefox-59.markdown

 6. Ability to attach to a known client to query or control it.
 7. Fast to create/destroy clients.

-Now that we know what we need to build, the next section will discuss how the design accomplishes these goals.
+The next section will discuss how the new Clients API design meets these goals.

 ## Design

-Pretty pictures...
+Basic Structure

+Window ClientSource

+Worker ClientSource

+ClientInfo for threadsafe identity

+nsIChannel integration

+ClientHandle